-DAYTONA BEACH - The Florida Department of Health in Volusia County Director Dr. Bonnie J. Sorensen has issued a mosquito-borne illness alert for Volusia County after a third human case of West Nile virus has been identified.

-There is a heightened concern additional residents will become ill.
+DAYTONA BEACH - The Florida Department of Health in Volusia County today issued a mosquitoborne illness advisory for Volusia County.
+A human case of West Nile Virus has been confirmed and there is a heightened concern additional residents will become ill.

-DOH continues to advise the public to remain diligent in their personal mosquito protection efforts.
-These should include remembering "Drain and Cover".
+DOH-Volusia continues to advise the public to remain diligent in their personal mosquito protection efforts by remembering to "Drain and Cover."

-DRAIN standing water to stop mosquitoes from multiplying
+DRAIN standing water to stop mosquitoes from multiplying.